 Spenard Corridor Plan

-The Municipality of Anchorage is embarking on a project to establish a long-term vision for the Spenard Corridor.
-Over the next year, the Municipality will engage the community in a planning process that will explore the potential for new buildings in the area, identify opportunities to improve circulation for all travel modes, and develop a plan that guides the area’s future for years to come.
-The Municipality held a community workshop for the Spenard Corridor Plan project on July 27.
+The Municipality of Anchorage has embarked on a project to establish a long-term vision for the Spenard Corridor.
+During the past year, the Municipality engaged the community in a planning process that explored the potential for new buildings in the area, identified opportunities to improve circulation for all travel modes, and is now developing a plan to guide the area’s future for years to come.
+Click here to go to the project page.

 The "old" Title 21 expired on December 31, 2015.
-Please see the following memorandum for transition information regarding applications under the "old" code.
+Please click here for more information.

 Cases On-Line and Planning e-Alerts

-The Planning Division is pleased to introduce new and improved on-line access to zoning and platting case information, as well as a updated e-alert system.
+In 2015, the Planning Department introduced a new and improved on-line access to zoning and platting case information, as well as an updated e-alert system.
 Click here for instructions on how to sign up.